-The total number of GÉANT Plus and GÉANT Lambda links in use at Year 1 end was 64.
-The FEDERICA and LHCOPN projects have the most circuits with 17 and 15 respectively, followed by DEISA with 7 circuits.
+The total number of GÉANT Plus and GÉANT Lambda links in use at Year 2 end was 68 (47 GÉANT Plus, 21 GÉANT Lambda).
+The FEDERICA and LHCOPN projects have the most circuits with 17 and 12 respectively, followed by DEISA (7 circuits) and AutoBAHN (6).
+The project to develop and test AutoBAHN is part of the GÉANT project itself and, together with the 16 end-user projects on whose behalf the NRENs have requested circuits, is a direct beneficiary of GÉANT advanced services.

-The total of 64 excludes wavelengths used to provide either GÉANT Plus capacity or IP trunks between GÉANT backbone routers.
-It also excludes links used for AutoBAHN testing, and Layer 2 Virtual Private Networks (L2 VPNs, also known as Label Switched Paths (LSPs)).
-Demand for L2 VPNs has been largely superseded by advanced point-to-point services; there are currently only 3 live GÉANT VPNs.
+The total of 68 excludes wavelengths used either to pre-provision extra GÉANT Plus capacity or to provide IP trunks between GÉANT backbone routers.
+It also excludes Layer 2 Virtual Private Networks (L2 VPNs, also known as Label Switched Paths (LSPs)).
+Demand for L2 VPNs has been largely superseded by advanced point-to-point services; there are currently only 5 live GÉANT VPNs, with only 1 implemented in Y2.

 Reflecting the increased scope and sophistication of the point-to-point links, a significant coordination and monitoring effort is required to ensure their optimum availability.
 A global monitoring function, the End-to-End Coordination Unit (E2ECU) is in place to provide this.
-During Year 1, the E2ECU tracked the resolution of 613 incidents such as connectivity problems, circuit monitoring faults and planned maintenance occasions.
+During Year 2, the E2ECU tracked the resolution of 704 incidents such as connectivity problems, circuit monitoring faults and planned maintenance occasions.
 Overseen by DANTE Operations, the processes, procedures and tools used by the E2ECU are subject to continuous review and improvement.